Monday, May 30, 2022

 This is Remembrance Hall

 This is where the young cadets sign their commitment after the first two years of the academy.
-Up to that point they can walk away if they don’t feel the military is for them without owing a dime.
-The room is filled with names of those alumni who have either died in combat or operations a long with famous military leaders that gave their live in service to the country.
+Up to that point, they can walk away if they don’t feel the military is for them without owing a dime.
+The room is filled with names of those alumni who have either died in combat or operations along with famous military leaders that gave their lives in service to the country.
 The purpose of the room is to give a clear message to the midshipmen of the gravity of what they are about to sign up for.
-It is a very moving somber place that will really give one the appreciation for those that made the ultimate sacrifice.
+It is a very moving, somber place that will really give one the appreciation for those that made the ultimate sacrifice.

-I know you have all been waiting for this moment as by now I am sure you are all tired of my blogging so without further adieu here is Sailor Sue!
+I know you have all been waiting for this moment, as by now I am sure you are all tired of my blogging, so without further ado, here is Sailor Sue!

-Greetings family and friends!!
+Greetings, family and friends!!
 Tomorrow marks one week on the loop.
-I haven’t dropped any lines in the water, pressed a wrong button or fell overboard so I consider this a pretty successful week!!
-We met a couple who are from Montreal, Canada who are also on the loop.
-Last night they invited us aboard for an “aperitif” which I was hoping was the same as “NIGHT CAP”.
-I was correct and we sipped Bailey’s over ice while the fellas talked nautical things, Maria and I looked at videos of her grandchildren.
+I haven’t dropped any lines in the water, pressed a wrong button, or fallen overboard, so I consider this a pretty successful week!!
+We met a couple who are from Montreal, Canada, who are also on the loop.
+Last night, they invited us aboard for an “aperitif,” which I was hoping was the same as “NIGHT CAP”.
+I was correct, and we sipped Bailey’s over ice while the fellas talked nautical things, Maria and I looked at videos of her grandchildren.
 Turns out, Maria is not conversational in English.
 I decided to use good old Apple and asked Siri to translate into French.
 I soon was going on a walk with Maria and looking in the shops.
 Shopping.
 The universal language of women.

 As we enter into week two, I look forward to the next “aperitif” and continued improvement in my boating skills.
 If they don’t improve, there is always Bailey’s!!!